Mithgol/node-ftp-fileecho-list/README.md

 A **fileecho** is a **file echomail area** in Fidonet or in some other FTN (Fidonet-type network).
 A fileecho is a medium that distributes files to its subscribers.

 **FTP mirrors** of some fileechoes exist.
-They are (usually) FTP-accessible directories where each subdirectory corresponds to a fileecho of the same (or similar) name and contain a number of files recently distibuted to the subscribers of that fileecho.
+They are (usually) FTP-accessible directories where each subdirectory corresponds to a fileecho of the same (or similar) name and contains a bunch of files recently distibuted to the subscribers of that fileecho.

 This JavaScript module (the reader) parses lists of FTP-mirrored fileechoes.
 Each list is treated as a text file and parsed in the following order: